edewit/angular-plugins/README.md

 This project consists of 3 modules:

-* plugins-core: Plugin Decorator and Manager
+* plugins-core: Plugin Decorator and Manager external plugins need to reside in the “modules” folder of the application
 * plugins-example: 2 example plugins
 * plugins: Main app that uses plugins from plugins-example (see app.component.ts)